x86-JTAG-Open-Research/x86-JTAG-Information/Hardware/SmartProbe/GdbCommands.md

 *Usage* : ```(gdb)monitor CarOnReset```

-*Example*
+*Example* :

 ```
 (gdb)monitor CarOnReset
 (gdb)
 ```

 :information_source: Might be an experimental command that works only under certain circumstances/with certain processors as it has rendered the target test on (G-T56N based thin client) inoperable until reboot.
+The SmartProbe may have to be reset as well.

 ### NVStorage